 Smoothie bowls are a great way to enjoy a delicious and nutritious breakfast without having to spend a lot of time making it.
 Just toss all of the ingredients for this blackberry smoothie bowl into a blender and sprinkle with a few nutrient-dense toppings!
 It’s quick and beautiful and is an easy way to boost your vitamin content, fiber, and energy in the mornings.

 What Is The Difference Between A Smoothie And A Smoothie Bowl?

 Good question!
 If you put them side by side, there are a few obvious differences that you will notice.

 If you are in need of a good blender, this is the one that I use!
 It is affordable and really works well!
 Ninja Professional 72 Oz Countertop Blender with 1000-Watt Base and Total Crushing Technology

-How To Make This Pink Smoothie Bowl:
+How To Make Blackberry Smoothie Bowl Recipe:

 What Are Some Healthy Smoothie Bowl Toppings?

-This list could really go on forever, because ANY fruit and even some vegetables can be considered appropriate toppings for smoothie bowls.
+This list could really go on forever because ANY fruit and even some vegetables can be considered appropriate toppings for smoothie bowls.
 But here is a list of some of my favorites, many of which are pantry staples in my kitchen.